brycewray/eleventy_solo/src/posts/2021/05/help-your-website-get-discovered.md

 With those understood, here we go&nbsp;.&nbsp;.&nbsp;.

 1. If you haven't already added them to your Eleventy setup, add the [Eleventy RSS plugin](https://www.11ty.dev/docs/plugins/rss/) and the [Luxon](https://github.com/moment/luxon) time-related library.
-2. In your [sitewide configuration file](https://www.11ty.dev/docs/config/) (probably `.eleventy.js` at the top level of the project), add the following filters:
+2. In your [sitewide configuration file](https://www.11ty.dev/docs/config/) (probably `.eleventy.js` at the top level of the project), add the following:

 {% raw %}
 ```js